Package Leaflet: Information for the Patient

 Medical examinations and blood tests

-Before starting treatment with clozapine, your doctor will ask about your medical history and perform a blood test to ensure that your white blood cell count is normal.
+Before starting treatment with clozapine, your doctor will ask you about your medical history and perform a blood test to ensure that your white blood cell count is normal.
 It is essential to know this, as you need white blood cells to fight infections.

 Children and adolescents under 16 years

-If you are under 16 years old, you should not take clozapine as there is not enough information available for its use in this age group.
+If you are under 16 years old, you should not take clozapine, as there is not enough information available for its use in this age group.

-Older adults (60 years and older)
+Older people (60 years and over)

-Other medications and Clozapina Aurovitas
+Other medicines and Clozapine Aurovitas

-Taking Clozapina Aurovitas with food and drinks
+Taking Clozapine Aurovitas with food and drinks

 Pregnancy and breastfeeding

-Do not breastfeed your baby during treatment with clozapine.
-Clozapine, the active ingredient in Clozapina Aurovitas, may pass into breast milk and affect the baby.
+During treatment with clozapine, you should not breastfeed your baby.
+Clozapine, the active substance of Clozapine Aurovitas, can pass into breast milk and affect your baby.

 Driving and using machines

-Clozapina Aurovitas contains lactose
+Clozapine Aurovitas contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 If you cannot achieve the prescribed dose with this tablet presentation, other presentations of this medication are available to achieve the prescribed dose.